- 1 International Tax Attorney Irvine

 International Tax Attorney Irvine

-International Tax Attorney Irvine: International Tax Law — and IRS offshore disclosure in particular — is a very complicated area of tax law.
+International Tax Law — and IRS offshore disclosure in particular — is a very complicated area of tax law.
 Only very few tax attorneys have the international tax law experience you need.
-If you are seeking an International Tax Attorney in Irvine, then the International Tax Lawyers at Golding & Golding (Board-Certified Tax Law Specialist) can safely get you into compliance.
+If you are seeking an International Tax Attorney, then the International Tax Lawyers at Golding & Golding (Board-Certified Tax Law Specialist) can safely get you into compliance.
 IRS Voluntary Disclosure of foreign or offshore accounts is a legal method for getting into IRS Tax and Reporting compliance — as long as you submit before the IRS finds you first.
 It allows you to safely and voluntarily disclose your foreign accounts, assets, income, and investments.

 Areas of International Tax and Reporting our Attorneys Practice